Updated 14th September 2020:

 Much confusion reigns over what is meant by ‘Vivienda Vacacional’ in Tenerife and the Canary Islands.
 The term itself translates literally as “holiday home”.
 However, in this context, it is more specifically used to denote an apartment or villa that is used for short term visits by the owner or that the owner rents out to tourists on short-term lets.

-This law, some of which has been struck out or amended by a Judgment of the Spanish Constitutional Court, created a new category of accommodation under the heading of “Vivienda Vacacional”.
-Essentially, this is a new category to cover tourist rentals of independent properties (villas, houses etc) that are not part of a community of owners, plus a small number of residential apartment complexes which, whilst not having a tourist rental licence in place, they have not expressly prohibited tourist rentals in their rules and regulations.
+This law (parts of which has subsequently been struck out or amended by a Judgment of the Spanish Constitutional Court), created a new category of accommodation under the heading of “Vivienda Vacacional”.
+Essentially, this category covers tourist rentals of properties that are EITHER not part of a community of owners, OR where they are part of a community of owners, that community has not expressly prohibited tourist rentals in their statutes / rules and regulations (“estatutos”).

 The issue of a ‘Vivienda Vacacional’ licence is demonstrated by the placing of an authorised “V.V.” plaque in a visible location outside the relevant property.